Rapptz/discord.py/docs/faq.rst

 - Bot not logged in, and trying to grab objects from cache

-  - Subvariant, using two client objects. :class:`Bot` has all the functionality of :class:`Client` in addition to a full command system.
+  - Subvariant, using two client objects. :class:`~ext.commands.Bot` has all the functionality of :class:`Client` in addition to a full command system.

 - Bot cannot "see" the object.